enasequence/read_docs/submit/annotations/clearinghouse_for_ENA_users.md

 Think carefully about what you want to do and why.
 Also decide which ENA record object do you wish to annotate, to date much of the extra annotations have been to the bio-sample id.

+No account is needed for read access of the Clearinghouse API.

 Essentially: